Car Insurance When Moving to Another State: What You Need to Know

 • Filing taxes as a resident

-Even if you're between these milestones, it's wise to contact your insurance company as soon as you know you're moving.
+Even if you're between these milestones, contact your insurance company as soon as you know you're moving.
 Many insurers offer temporary coverage extensions during transitions, typically 30–60 days, which can provide peace of mind while you complete the process.
-Learn more about car insurance timelines to understand exactly what to expect at each step of your move.
+For a full step-by-step breakdown, see our guide on the moving states insurance timeline.

 Trusted by Thousands